 Depending on the amount of the data to backup, you can find external disk from 1GB (USB key type) to 2TB (2000GB), being powered directly over the USB cable, or by an external power supply.
-The prices range roughly from 5 to 200 US\$, depending on their storage capacity.
+The prices range roughly from 5 to 200 US\$, depending on their storage type (HDD,SSD) or capacity.